xheon/panoptic-reconstruction/README.md

 Extract the downloaded data into ``data/front3d/`` or adjust the root data path ``lib/config/paths_catalog.py``.
 By downloading our derived work from the original 3D-Front you accept their original [Terms of Use](https://gw.alicdn.com/bao/uploaded/TB1ZJUfK.z1gK0jSZLeXXb9kVXa.pdf).

-**Note:** Current Chromium-based browsers block downloads from non-https pages originating from https pages.
-If nothing happens when you click on the link, you can open the link in a new tab instead.

 | **File**                        | **Description**                                                                                                                                                                       | **Num.
 Samples** | **Size** | **Version** | **Link** |
 |---------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------:|---------:|------------:|----------|